 In Defense of Animals President Marilyn Kroplick, MD, started the Sustainable Activism campaign to help all animal advocates deal with burnout, stress, and trauma.
 As animal guardians and caretakers, we could all do with more physical, emotional, psychological, and spiritual healing to live happy and healthy lives as we help animals.

-Healing & Support for Animal Advocates
+Healing & Support for Animal Activists

 In Defense of Animals helps animal advocates: